 Coat the inside of the Cooker with a Mild Cleaner

 At first, remove the liner from the crockpot.
 Then spray the inside of the cooker with a mild cleaner.
 Check the cleaner’s direction to find out how long you should allow the foam to sit before cleaning up.
-For difficult dirty cooker wait for a while for the dirt and grime to absorb even more foam.
+For difficult dirty cookers wait for a while for the dirt and grime to absorb even more foam.
 One more thing, read the warnings and directions before using any cleaner for your slow cooker.